TylerYep/wolfbot/README.md

 ### One Night Ultimate Werewolf: AI Edition
 By Tyler Yep & Harry Sha

-To try it out, run 'python src/main.py' in the terminal.
+To try it out, run `python src/main.py` in the terminal.
 (Python 3.7)
 Constants, along with their use cases, are listed in src/const.py.

 # Development